FirelyTeam/firely-docs/vonk/configuration/environment_variables.rst

 	VONK_Repository = SQL

-And with an embedded value, by using the ':' separator.
+To access an embedded value, using the ':' separator:

 appsettings.json::